Fryingpannn/WallStreetBets_BigDataAnalysis/README.md

 ## I. Introduction

 ## II.
 Materials and Methods
 For this project, we will use two datasets.
-The first dataset is the subReddit post from Reddit, which we are getting by using "praw" API. ""
+The first dataset is the subReddit post/submission from Reddit, which we are getting by using "praw" API and pushshift API.
+The Reddit dataset has 8 columns of data: title,score,upvote_ratio,author,text,url,created(timestamp), and comments.
+Except upvote_ratio and created(timestamp), all datas are textual data.

 Matthew Pan (40135588)<br>
 Ling Zhi Mo (40024810)